-If you’re starting a new business or revisiting your decision to operate as a sole proprietorship, you may want to give the Limited Liability Company (LLC) some attention.
-The LLC legal structure offers advantages that attract entrepreneurs running small businesses in virtually every industry: retail, restaurants, graphic designers, technology, and attorneys.
+If you’re starting a new business or revisiting your decision to operate as a Sole Proprietorship, you may want to give the Limited Liability Company (LLC) some attention.
+The LLC legal structure offers advantages that attract entrepreneurs running small businesses in virtually every industry from retail and restaurants to graphic designers, technology, and attorneys.
 That’s right, even lawyers choose to form their businesses as LLCs.

 What’s So Crazy Special About the LLC?

 - Protection of personal assets in the event of legal action – An LLC is a legitimate corporate entity that provides some separation between the owners’ assets and the business.
 That means you might sleep better at night because important things like your home and your kids’ college funds will be protected in the event of legal action against your business.

 - Simplicity – LLCs deal with less formation paperwork and compliance requirements than corporations.
 You won’t face the grueling grind of creating a board of directors, documenting strategic decisions, holding an annual shareholders meeting, and going through certain other formalities.

 - An additional level of privacy – When you register your business as an LLC, typically your company’s registered agent (the individual or business designated to receive service of process if your business is a party in a legal action) goes on public record rather than your home or company address.

 - Taxation flexibility – As an LLC, you may opt to either have S Corporation tax treatment or have your LLC considered a pass-through entity.
 With S Corporation tax treatment, only salaries and wages are subject to self-employment taxes (FICA and Medicare).
 With pass-through tax treatment, profits and losses of your business are passed along to the owners’ personal tax returns, enabling you to lower your personal taxes if your business isn’t profitable.